 The Payment Services Directive 2015 (PSD2) has revolutionised financial services in the European Union by adding more transparency and greater data sharing among market participants.
 One of such innovations is open banking that allows for Third Party Providers (TPPs) to elevate access for payment service users via “Access-to-Account” or XS2A.
 The XS2A has two main uses- for supplying information and connecting a TPP to initiate payments on the instructions of the payment service user through such TPP.
 The latter TPP is known as a Payment Initiation Service Provider (a company with a so-called PISP license), which basically is a service enabling access to a user’s payment account to initiate the transfer of funds on their behalf with the user’s consent and authentication.

-What is Payment Initiation Service Provider (PISP)?
+What is a Payment Initiation Service Provider (PISP)?

-As briefly noted above, Payment Initiation Service Provider (PISP) is a type of financial institution that provides a possibility of initiating payments on the accounts of the user held with other institutions.
-Differently from a closely related Account Information Service Provider (AISP) they can themselves allow for the user to perform actions which will lead to the transaction taking place.
+As briefly noted above, a Payment Initiation Service Provider (PISP) is a type of financial institution that provides a possibility of initiating payments on the accounts of the user held with other institutions.
+Differently from a closely related Account Information Service Provider (AISP) they can themselves allow for the user to perform actions that will lead to the transaction taking place.

 Examples of Payment Initiation Service Providers (PISPs)